Rebeccakamande/Rebeccakamande/README.md

 ---

-## 🚀 About Me
+##  About Me

-🎓 Bachelor's Degree in Software Development at KCA University (2022–2026)
+ Bachelor's Degree in Software Development at KCA University (2022–2026)

-💻 Passionate about Backend Development and Software Engineering
+ Passionate about Backend Development and Software Engineering

-🐍 Building applications with Python and Django
+ Building applications with Python and Django

-📱 Learning Mobile Development with Java and Android
+ Learning Mobile Development with Java and Android

-🔒 Interested in Cybersecurity and Cloud Technologies
+ Interested in Cybersecurity and Cloud Technologies

-🌱 Currently learning:
+Currently learning:
 - Advanced Django
 - Backend Architecture
 - Cloud Deployment

-📫 Reach me at: **rebeccakamande53@gmail.com**

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 ### Languages
 - Python